 As she walked forward, she stepped on the cross.
 “Ah!
 What did I step on?”
-She bent over, grabbed the cross—still in ecstasy—and gave it to the apparition to kiss.
+She bent over, grabbed the cross, and gave it to the apparition to kiss.
 She turned to the young man, made the sign of the cross over him with the cross, and gave it to him to kiss.

-She turned back to the apparition to kiss the cross again and she said: “With a habit so lovely as the Dominicans have, it´s a shame that he comes dressed like this!”
+She gave the cross to the apparition again and said, “With such a lovely habit that the Dominicans have, it´s a shame that he comes dressed like this!”
 With that, she went back to the young man, took off his glasses, and placed them in his hands.

-The man was afraid, and I said to him: “Don´t be afraid that she´ll break them.”
-She did the sign of the cross over the man and gave him the cross to kiss.
+The man was afraid, and I said to him, “Don´t be afraid that she´ll break them.”
+She made the sign of the cross over the man and gave him the cross to kiss.

-She hung it around his neck, but instead of putting it facing outward, she put it on him facing inward.
+She hung the cross around his neck, but instead of putting it facing outward, she put it on him facing inward.
 “Ah!
 I put it on backwards?”
 Conchita took the cross off him again, turned it around, and hung it back on his neck.

-Then, she opened his hand, took the glasses and placed them on him, saying: “What a shame that he comes like this, in this way!”
-It was a priest who was pretending, dressed as a lay person, with a young lady which really was his sister.
-They had a store nearby.
+Then, she opened his hand, took the glasses and placed them on him, saying, “What a shame he came like this, in this way!”
+He was a priest who was pretending, dressed as a lay person, with a young lady who really was his sister.
 There are many, many cases like this that I could tell.

 One day Conchita levitated in the kitchen, but I didn´t see it.
 The brigadier Juan Seco, Mr. José Ramón, Dr. Ortiz, and other people, including priests were here talking about what happened.

-The first night of the screams, Conchita did not leave the house because she was sick at home.
-But she went into ecstasy and wrote a letter to somebody, but I´m not sure to who.
+The first "Night of the Screams," Conchita did not leave the house because she was sick at home.
+She went into ecstasy and wrote a letter to somebody, but I´m not sure to whom.
 Conchita wrote the letter perfectly without looking and with the paper in the air.
 There were many present who witnessed this event.

 She had talked about it to other women in the village, but didn't mention anything to me.
-I never wanted to hear about these type of things before others because it seemed very important to me.
-These things seemed so big to me that it isn't that i ever wanted to know before others about the things that happened.
+I never wanted to hear about this type of thing before others.
+It seemed so important to me, these things seemed so big to me that I never wanted to know before others about what happened.
 I wanted to wait like everyone else.
-I never asked her anything, never, but she said:
+I never asked her anything, never, but she said,

 “I can tell you about it.”